arizn-network/arizn-network-consensus-contracts/README.md

 Compile and deploy contracts in the next sequence:

 - `ProxyStorage_flat.sol` - Select contract `ProxyStorage` with constructor parameters: <br />
-`_poaConsensus` - address of poaConsensus contract,
+`_ariznConsensus` - address of ariznConsensus contract,
 `_moc` - address of Master of Ceremony.
--  Select `poaNetworkConsensus` contract and send transaction `setProxyStorage` with the address of ProxyStorage contract.
+-  Select `ariznNetworkConsensus` contract and send transaction `setProxyStorage` with the address of ProxyStorage contract.
-- `KeysManager_flat.sol` - Select contract `KeysManager` with constructor parameters: `_proxyStorage` - address of ProxyStorage contract, `_poaConsensus` - address of poaConsensus contract, `_moc` - address of Master of Ceremony.
+- `KeysManager_flat.sol` - Select contract `KeysManager` with constructor parameters: `_proxyStorage` - address of ProxyStorage contract, `_ariznConsensus` - address of ariznConsensus contract, `_moc` - address of Master of Ceremony.
 - `BallotsStorage_flat.sol` - Select contract `BallotsStorage` with constructor parameters: `_proxyStorage` - address of ProxyStorage contract
 - `VotingToChangeKeys_flat.sol` - Select contract `VotingToChangeKeys` with constructor parameters: `_proxyStorage` - address of ProxyStorage contract
 - `VotingToChangeMinThreshold_flat.sol` - Select contract `VotingToChangeMinThreshold` with constructor parameters: `_proxyStorage` - address of ProxyStorage contract